jizhang/jizhang.github.com/source/_drafts/monitor-kubernetes-volume-storage.md

 kubelet_volume_stats_used_bytes{namespace="default",persistentvolumeclaim="grafana"} 4.9381376e+07
 ```

 After you setup the [Prometheus Stack][1] with [Helm chart][2], you will get a Service and ServiceMonitor that help scraping these metrics.
-Then they can be queried by Prometheus UI:
+Then they can be queried in Prometheus UI:

 ![Prometheus UI](/images/k8s-volume/prometheus-ui.png)